 Jamaica had just capped off a historic summer in sports – highlighted with Usain Bolt sprinting to three Olympic gold medals - with its first victory in 19 games against the mighty Americans.
-Goals scored off free kicks on either side of the half led the Reggae Boyz to a come-from-behind 2-1 win.
+Goals scored off free kicks on either side of the half led the Reggae Boyz to the come-from-behind win.

 Klinsmann spoke with his usual smile on his face as he took questions from both local and traveling media after the match.
 He didn't seem all too concerned about leaving the Caribbean island without a point and complemented the Jamaicans on a well-deserved win.

 But the manager's attitude changed when a Jamaican journalist asked an aggressive question.

 "Is the game on Tuesday coming too quickly, because you keep on mentioning that the Jamaicans were hungry?" the reporter asked.
 "They were not only hungry, they were better than you in every aspect of the game today.
 They bossed the entire football game."

 Klinsmann turned off the charm for a few seconds.

 "Jamaica comes back to Columbus and then we have another match.
 It starts 0-0 on Tuesday night and we'll try everything to turn it around," the coach responded.
 "I'm curious what your comments are after the game on Tuesday night."